-23.0 Grade Reports
+22.0 Grade Reports

 Grades are received by the Registration Office within ten (10) business days after the end of each semester.
 Any grades not received by that time frame will receive a non-passing grade ("F" or "NCR/NC").
-Grade reports can be accessed through the portal, MyPGU.info.
+Grade reports are generated and emailed approximately two (2) weeks after that.
 The Registration Office will then update each student's Academic Plan with their completed courses or courses that need to be retaken.

-24.0 Grade Changes
+23.0 Grade Changes